 EXAMPLES: identify databases for a topic, find resources for a paper, check citation styles

 This LibGuide was developed at the Center of Alcohol Studies Library in 2015 by graduate assistants Will Haggis and Maria Ortiz-Myers under the supervision of Judit H. Ward and William Bejarano.
-Updated in November 2017 by Judit H. Ward.
+Updates by Judit H. Ward.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to firstname.lastname@example.org or complete the Report Accessibility Barrier / Provide Feedback form.